 - Cooking spray: I use Misto for a non-stick surface.

 - Oats: Old-fashioned rolled oats will lend a coarser texture as they are bigger and flakier.
 Quick oats are meant to absorb liquid faster, so the texture of the muffins will be a bit softer and the oats will be less noticeable.
 Use either one.

 - Yogurt sub: Instead of Greek yogurt, if you’ve got regular yogurt you can use it.
 Dairy free yogurt or applesauce can also be used as an alternative.

-- Egg free: Learn how to make a flax egg or how to make a chia egg and use it instead.
+- Egg free: Learn how to make a flax egg or chia seed egg and use it instead.
 It’s an easy swap and great info to have for other recipes, too.